 Economic Support Grant Program

 In December 2020, the City of Winnipeg launched the Winnipeg COVID-19 Economic Support Grant Program to assist Winnipeg small businesses and not-for-profit organizations that were forced to prohibit access to their premises due to COVID-19 public health restrictions that went into effect on November 12, 2020.
 The City initially distributed a total of $3 million to eligible local businesses and organizations with funding provided by the federal Safe Restart Agreement.
+In response to further public health measures announced by the Province on May 7, 2021, the City has contributed an additional $3 million to the Economic Support Grant Program in order to assist businesses and not-for-profit organizations that are impacted by these recent restrictions.

-Small businesses and not-for-profit organizations could apply online for a non-repayable grant of $1,500 which could be used for rent, utilities, wages, personal protective equipment (PPE), sanitizing equipment, or other business expenses incurred.
+Small businesses and not-for-profit organizations can apply online for a non-repayable grant of $1,500 which can be used for rent, utilities, wages, personal protective equipment (PPE), sanitizing equipment, or other business expenses incurred.